Isara-Li/Mern_Estate_Project/README.md

 ---

-# MERN Real Estate Project Course
+# MERN Real Estate Project

-Welcome to the Full Stack MERN Real Estate Project Course!
-In this comprehensive course, you'll embark on a journey to develop and deploy a robust web application with advanced authentication and search functionality.
-This project will guide you in creating a full-stack Real Estate application, akin to industry-leading platforms such as Realtor or other prominent Real Estate websites.
+This project focuses on developing a comprehensive full-stack Real Estate application, inspired by leading industry platforms like Realtor and other prominent Real Estate websites.

 ## Technologies Used:

 - React
 - MongoDB
+- Google Firebase
 - Express
 - Node.js
 - Tailwind CSS

 ## Key Features:

-- **Modern Authentication:** Learn to implement both email and password authentication using JSON Web Tokens (JWT) and integrate Google OAuth for seamless user access.
+- **Modern Authentication:** Both email and password authentication using JSON Web Tokens (JWT) and integrate Google OAuth for seamless user access.

 - **State Management:** Utilize Redux Toolkit for effective state management, ensuring a secure and smooth user experience.
-Protected pages, like the user profile page, will be secured on both the client and server sides.
+Protected pages, like the user profile page, is secured on both the client and server sides.

 - **User Profile Management:** Allow users to update their information, including username, email, password, and profile images.